Does Your Baby Boy Have One Testicle Bigger Than the Other?

 Mums who gave birth prematurely will also have to watch out.
 Premature birth is known to increase the risk of newborn boys suffering undescended testes, as they need more time to descend naturally.

-This occurs when abdominal tissue — such as a loop of intestine — moves into your baby’s open inguinal canal.
+This occurs when abdominal tissue — such as a loop of the intestine — moves into your baby’s open inguinal canal.
 The main symptom of this is a small, painless bulge in your baby’s groin area.
 These hernias are likelier to happen in boys than girls.

 What to do: